BigWednesdayIO/bigwednesday.io/app/contents/solutions/pub-buying-club.md

 ## Promotions

+A new industry-leading promotion engine providing greatly enhanced functionality.

 Promotion eligibility based on any attribute or set of attributes from the hundreds available in the Customer Cloud.

 Time-dependent promotions are supported e.g. “buy a minimum quantity (or volume) or product x over three weeks and in week four get product y free”.